Carbon capture and storage: Equity

-In the United States, the types of facilities that could be retrofitted with CCS are often located in communities that have already borne the negative environmental and health impacts of living near power or industrial facilities.
+In the United States, the types of facilities that could be retrofitted with CCS are often located in communities that have already borne the negative environmental and health effects of living near power or industrial facilities.
 These facilities are disproportionately located in poor and/or minority communities.
-While there is evidence that CCS can help reduce non-CO_{2} pollutants along with capturing CO_{2}, environmental justice groups are often concerned that CCS will be used as a way to prolong a facility's lifetime and continue the local harms it causes.
+While there is evidence that CCS can help reduce non-CO_{2} pollutants along with capturing CO_{2}, environmental justice groups are often concerned that CCS will be used to prolong a facility's life and continue the local harms it causes.
 Often, community-based organizations would prefer that a facility be shut down and for investment be focused instead on cleaner production processes, such as renewable electricity.

 Construction of pipelines often involves setting up work camps in remote areas.
 In Canada and the United States, oil and gas pipeline construction in remote communities is associated with social harms including sexual violence, and this history has led some Indigenous communities to oppose construction of CO_{2} pipelines.

 Cost

 Project cost, low technology readiness levels in capture technologies, and a lack of revenue streams are among the main reasons for CCS projects to stop.
 A commercial-scale project typically requires an upfront capital investment of up to several billion dollars.
-According to the U.S. Environmental Protection Agency, CCS would increase the cost of electricity generation from coal plants by $7 to $12/MWh.

 The cost of CCS varies greatly by CO_{2} source.
-If the facility produces a gas mixture with a high concentration of CO_{2}, as is the case for natural gas processing, it can be captured and compressed for USD 15–25/tonne.
-Power plants, cement plants, and iron and steel plants produce more dilute gas streams, for which the cost of capture and compression is USD 40–120/tonne CO_{2}.
-In the United States, the cost of onshore pipeline transport is in the range of USD 2–14/tonne CO_{2}, and more than half of onshore storage capacity is estimated to be available below USD 10/tonne CO_{2}.
+If the facility produces a gas mixture with a high concentration of CO_{2}, as is the case for natural gas processing, it can be captured and compressed for US$15–25/tonne.
+Power plants, cement plants, and iron and steel plants produce more dilute gas streams, for which the cost of capture and compression is US$40–120/tonne CO_{2}.
+In the United States, the cost of onshore pipeline transport is in the range of US$2–14/tonne CO_{2}, and more than half of onshore storage capacity is estimated to be available below US$10/tonne CO_{2}.
 CCS implementations involve multiple technologies that are highly customized to each site, which limits the industry's ability to reduce costs through learning-by-doing.